 I believe my method has been proven to be effective.
 Since beginning my Interactive Notebook and incorporating my own style of teaching, my EOC pass rate has consistently been at 83% or better.
 In a more rural area, we have students who have struggled to graduate on time while maintaining the rigor required.
 I have had more than one student burst into tears because "before your class, I have never passed a standardized test."
 Moments like those make me think that I must be doing something that reaches these students.

 Ashley Born is a guest blogger for GPB Education and a U.S. History teacher at Social Circle High School.
-She is a native of Walton County and holds a Bachelor's Degree in Psychology from Georgia College and State University as well as a Master's Degree in Teaching with a specialization in Social Studies from the University... more
+She is a native of Walton County and holds a Bachelor's Degree in Psychology from Georgia College and State University as well as a Master's... more